 Quantum Quest centers on the story of Dave, a young photon, who is forced out of the Sun on a journey of discovery.
 He must get to the Cassini Space Craft and save it from the forces of the...
 See full summary »

 James owes his life to his older brother, Frankie after taking the rap for a crime they committed together.
 While Frankie served time, James worked to turn his life around, got a steady job and began courting his former girlfriend Emily.
 Now, Frankie is released and back on the streets with no money and no place to go.

-Hayden Christansan plays a character named Luke.
+Hayden Christensen plays a character named Luke.
 Coincidently, his sons name in the popular franchise known as Star Wars is named Luke aswell See more »

 Was this review helpful to you?